material-motion/material-motion/documentation/IndefiniteObservable/operators.md

 > stream's name ends in `$`, but its individual values do not.
 In our case,
 > the stream is called `pointerEvent$`, but each individual value is just
 > `pointerEvent`.
 This makes it clear to someone reading our code when we're
-> refering to a stream, and when we're referring to a value from that stream.
+> referring to a stream, and when we're referring to a value from that stream.

 First, let's write the connect function.
 The event source that it's going to connect the observer to is the pointer event stream.